Reanalysis of the top-quark pair hadroproduction and a precise determination of the top-quark pole mass at the LHC: Numerical results and discussions for the production cross-section

-for a wide range of the initial choice of scale $\mu_r$.
-The scale errors for both the total production cross-section and the individual cross-sections at each perturbative order are simultaneously eliminated using PMC scale setting.
-Some residual scale dependence will remain due to the uncalculated higher-order perturbative terms beyond NNLO.
-Unlike the conventional renormalization scale dependence, this scale dependence is negligibly small\footnote{Since the resulting PMC series matches the conformal series with $\beta=0$, a slight change of the scales in $\alpha_s$ will break the conformal invariance and thus may lead to large effects~\cite{Chawdhry:2019uuv, Brodsky:2012sz}.
-We thus cannot simply vary the scale to estimate the uncertainty of the PMC predictions.
-An alternative, conservative method for estimating the PMC error is given in Ref.\cite{Wu:2014iba}}.
+The PMC estimates of uncalculated higher-order pQCD corrections for the top-quark pair production cross-section are presented in Fig.(\ref{eshighPMC}).
+In contrast to the conventional way of varying the scale in the range of $\mu_r\in[m_t/2,2m_t]$, Figure (\ref{eshighPMC}) shows that the higher-order cross sections, together with their error bars, using the PMC are consistently within the predicted cross-sections defined from the lower-order calculations.
+Moreover, the predicted uncalculated higher-order contributions quickly approach stability.
+In fact, the predictive power of PMC calculations that the magnitude of higher-order PMC predictions are well within the error bars predicted from the known lower-order has been demonstrated in many high energy processes, for example, the Higgs decay to b-quark pair $\Gamma(\rm {Higgs}\rightarrow b\bar{b})$~\cite{Wu:2014iba} and two gluon $\Gamma(\rm {Higgs}\rightarrow gg)$~\cite{Zeng:2018jzf} processes, the ratio for electron-positron annihilation into hadrons $R(e^{+}e^{-})$~\cite{Wu:2014iba} and the Z boson decay to hadrons $\Gamma(Z\rightarrow \rm{hadron})$ process~\cite{Wang:2014aqa}.

-It is interesting that if one sets the scale $\mu_r=m_t/2$ for the top-quark pair production cross-section using conventional scale-setting, the conventional result will be close to the PMC prediction, and the pQCD convergence is better than the cases of $\mu_r=m_t$ and $\mu_r=2m_t$.
-This shows that the best choice of an effective renormalization scale for top-quark pair production is $\mu_r\sim m_t/2$, rather than the guess $m_t$ used for conventional scale setting~\cite{Wang:2014sua}.
+When one applies PMC scale-setting, the renormalization scales at each order are determined by absorbing the $\beta$ terms that govern the behavior of the QCD running coupling via the RGE.
+The resulting total top-quark pair production cross-section is $\sigma_{t\overline{t}}|_{\rm PMC} = 807.8$ pb for a wide range of the initial choice of scale $\mu_r$.
+The scale errors for both the total production cross-section and the individual cross-sections at each perturbative order are simultaneously eliminated.
+Some residual scale dependence will remain due to uncalculated higher-order perturbative terms beyond NNLO.
+Unlike the conventional renormalization scale dependence, this scale dependence is negligibly small.